Safeguarding Adults Training

 Anyone aged 18 years or over who may be unable to take care of themselves due to age-related frailty, visual or hearing impairment, severe physical disability, learning disability, mental health problem, substance misuse or because they are providing care for someone else and therefore may be at risk of harm and serious exploitation.

-A concern is when the local authority is first told that an adult at risk may have been abused, is being abused, or might become a victim of abuse.
-Anyone can raise an alert: professionals, family members, adults at risk and members of the public.
-Often an alert is raised because of a feeling of anxiety or worry for an adult at risk.
+A Safeguarding Concern is when the local authority is first told that an adult at risk may have been abused, is being abused, or might become a victim of abuse.
+Anyone can raise a Concern: professionals, family members, adults at risk and members of the public.
+Often a Concern is raised because of a feeling of anxiety or worry for an adult at risk.
 This feeling can arise because the adult at risk has told you what they are experiencing, you have seen abuse or something risky happening, or you have seen other signs and symptoms such as bruises.

 Alleged perpetrator(s) or Person/ organisation alleged to have caused harm or risk